 The GDPR proves to be more complete and demanding than the 5276 / 16 bill not yet approved, thus meeting European law would therefore be complied with Brazilian law. ”

 Like other websites, we collect and use information contained in the advertisements.
 The information contained in the advertisements includes your Internet Protocol (IP) address, your ISP (Internet Service Provider, such as Sapo, Clix, or other), the browser you used when visiting our website (such as Internet Explorer or Firefox), the time of your visit and what pages you visited within our website.

 What are cookies?

-“A cookie is a small text file that stores user experience information on your own terminal (PC, tablet, smartphone, etc.).
-Each time you visit a website, the server will recognize the cookie and use it to enhance your browsing experience so you can get the most out of the website's performance and quality. ”
+“A cookie is a small text file that stores information about the user's experience on its own terminal (PC, tablet, smartphone, etc.).
+Each time you visit a website, the server will recognize the cookie and use it to improve your browsing experience, so that you can get maximum performance and quality from the website. ”